alexschneider/Sample-Threat-Model/Threat Model.rst

   * Ensure items that need to be cryptographically secure use secure random number generators with sufficient entropy

+* An attacker can gain access to filesystem contents or run unauthorized code (RCE)

+  * Ensure that if the application accesses filesystem contents, sufficient controls and restrictions are in place to prevent arbitrary file reads
+  * Don't construct language statements based on unverified user input

 .. _Content Security Policy (CSP): https://www.owasp.org/index.php/Content_Security_Policy